Drilling for water is one of the most convenient options when there is no public water, but it is also expensive.

-If you plan to live full time on your property, having a water haul service fill up your cistern for you is a more convenient option.
-You will need to install a cistern or water storage tank and some method of distributing the water to your home.
+However, you will need to install a cistern or storage tank as well as a method of distributing the water to your home.

-You will just need to verify that a hauling service can reach you.
+Most importantly, you will also need to verify that a hauling service is available in your area!